sharikjavid/kotto/README.md

 Under the hood, kotto has statically generated a prompt set that includes the type signature of the `hello`.
 The model then predicts that it needs to call the function with the argument `"Hello, World!"`.
-And that message gets written to stdout.
+And that message gets written to stdout because of the `console.log` line.

-We can also use comments to tell the model a bit more about what we want:
+We can also use comments to tell the model a bit more about what we want.
+Let's ask it to speak [High Valyrian](https://gameofthrones.fandom.com/wiki/High_Valyrian):

 ```typescript
 import { use } from "https://kotto.land/mod.ts"